 - There is no residual effectiveness because soap dries or is washed away.

-- There is a potential for phytotoxicity when the soap residue is affected by high temperature.
+- There is a potential for phytotoxicity when the soap residue is affected by high temperatures.

 Insecticidal soaps can be found where garden supplies are sold.
-They are sold as either a concentrate or as a pre-mixed RTU (Ready to Use).
+They are available as either a concentrate or as a pre-mixed RTU (Ready to Use) spray bottle.
 Some commonly available insecticidal soap brands are:

 - Whitney Farms Insecticidal Soap RTU